erasmusreyes/educational_projects/README.md

 🛠️ Technologies & Tools
 Here are some of the technologies and tools I've used in these projects:
-* Programming: Python, R, or other languages
+* Programming: Python, JavaScript or other languages
 * Data Analysis & Visualization: Power BI, Tableau, Excel, etc.
 * Version Control: Git & GitHub